isomerpages/govtech-corp/media/technews/_posts/2021-02-02-post-Smart Cities around the world: The Estonia Edition.md

 </div>
 <p><em>Estonians have been paying for parking via mobile for 20 years!</em>
 </p>
-<p><a href="https://www.cnbc.com/2019/02/08/how-estonia-became-a-digital-society.html" rel="noopener noreferrer nofollow" target="_blank">Parking.SG</a>,
+<p>Parking SG, launched in 2017, allows Singaporean motorists to pay and
-launched in 2017, allows Singaporean motorists to pay and manage their parking sessions via a mobile app.
+manage their parking sessions via a mobile app.
 Gone are the days of hunting down a 7-11 to buy paper parking coupons or the fear of finding a fine plastered on the windscreen after returning from a longer-than-expected makan session.</p>
 <p>But did you know that Estonia was the first country in the world to implement
 a mobile parking payment system?
 Estonians have been enjoying mobile parking payments since 2000.</p>
-<p>The aptly named&nbsp;<a href="https://e-estonia.com/solutions/location-based-services/mobile-parking/#:~:text=Mobile%20Parking%20is%20a%20convenient,phone%20does%20everything%20for%20you." class="editor-rtfLink" rel="noopener noreferrer nofollow" target="_blank">Mobile Parking system</a>&nbsp;can
+<p>The aptly named&nbsp;Mobile Parking system&nbsp;can be used in public
-be used in public parking facilities and even private ones.
+parking facilities and even private ones.
 It’s all done conveniently through a mobile app.
 Around 90% of all parking charges are paid via the system.</p>
 <p>Recent improvements to the Mobile Parking app include a fully automated
 solution; a parking session automatically begins when the vehicle is turned off and ends once it's started up again.
 This is achieved when the app